jakelundkovsky/yeet-vip/README.md

 *Note: Current decimal precision is optimized for fiat-like transactions.
 For specific cryptocurrencies (especially those requiring atomic unit precision like satoshis/wei), the decimal handling strategy would need to be adjusted to use BigInt and chain-specific decimal places.

 #### Key Design Choices
-- UUID primary keys for enhanced security and distributed scalability
+- UUID primary keys for better security
-- Timestamps on all records for comprehensive audit trail
+- Timestamps on all records for auditing
-- Enum types for transaction categorization
-- Many-to-one relationship between transactions and users
 - Balance stored directly on user record for quick access
+  - Balance updates must be completed in same DB transaction to prevent drift
+  - Might also consider running periodic reconciliation for redundancy
 - Full transaction history maintained for compliance and reconciliation

-### Current Design Decisions
 - Server Components for initial loads, Client Components for interactivity
-- UUID-based identifiers to prevent enumeration attacks
 - Decimal(10,2) for financial calculations*
-- Transaction log as source of truth for all balance changes

 *Note: Current decimal precision is optimized for fiat-like transactions.
 For specific cryptocurrencies (especially those requiring atomic unit precision like satoshis/wei), the decimal handling strategy would need to be adjusted to use BigInt and chain-specific decimal places.

 ### Known Limitations
+- Frontend
+  - Not responsive design
+  - Errors/Toasts more descriptive
+  - Reuse / build component library for consistent site feel
+- Backend
-- Poll-based updates (no real-time)
+  - REST / Poll-based updates (no real-time)
-- Basic rate limiting implementation
   - Limited transaction rollback support
   - Potential race conditions during high-frequency balance updates
   - No automatic balance-to-transaction reconciliation
+  - Minimal Security

 ### Future Roadmap